 - Relieve migraines and muscle, joint and nerve pains

 Beans and other such legumes are high sources of iron, calcium, protein and folic acid.
-Beans are versatile, so they can be cooked in different variations.
+Versatility of beans is that, they can be cooked in different variations.
 They also go with other cultural cuisines from Asian to European.
-Beans also contain soluble fibre, which makes it heart-healthy.
+They also contain soluble fibre, which makes it heart-healthy.
 So eating beans regularly may lower the risk of coronary heart disease.